WHO Warns Against Virus Complacency, Variants Provoke New Measures - UrduPoint

 Worldwide deaths have meanwhile climbed to nearly 2.4 million, with the United States the hardest-hit, while the middle East surpassed 100,000 fatalities on Thursday.

+The US inoculation drive entered a new phase as President Joe Biden's administration was shipping a million doses to around 6,500 drugstores and supermarket pharmacies nationwide, with several chains announcing they would begin giving out the first shots on Friday.

-Germany was taking no chances and said Thursday it will ban travel from Czech border regions as well as Austria's Tyrol due to concern over new variants.
+Germany said on Thursday it will ban travel from Czech border regions as well as Austria's Tyrol due to concern over new variants.

 It has halved its daily infections rate after more than two months of painful curbs.